About the Research

 While the implementation of the Harassment, Intimidation and Bullying (HIB) framework has led to increased awareness and education of cyberbullying in New Jersey, cyberbullying continues to be a major issue for school-aged adolescents as social media adoption continues to attract younger students and outpace the speed of formal anti-bullying pedagogy.

-In an effort to promote digital citizenship in a new era of computing users, RDI2 created a research program dedicated to conducting interdisciplinary research using advanced computing to explore and diagnose the nature, extent, causes, and consequences of cyberbullying, including:
+In an effort to promote digital citizenship in a new era of computing users, RDI² created a research program dedicated to conducting interdisciplinary research using advanced computing in order to explore and diagnose the nature, extent, causes, and consequences of cyberbullying.
+This research included:

 - Assessing and understanding cyberbullying patterns